blrobin2/blrobin2.github.io/_posts/2022-12-02-the-corruption-of-chris-miller.md

 letterboxd_url: https://boxd.it/3uhoSp
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-The scene where they ride through the countryside — her on a horse, him on a bicycle — is *chef kiss*
+The scene where they ride through the countryside — her on a horse, him on a bicycle — is _chef kiss_